actions/importer-labs/azure_devops/5-custom-transformers.md

     - __DotnetCoreCLI@2__

 2. What is the desired Actions syntax to use instead?
-    - After some research, you have determined that the uploading test results as an artifact will be suitable:
+      - After some research, you have determined that the following script will provide the desired functionality:

       ```yaml
         - run: shopt -s globstar; for f in ./**/*.csproj; do dotnet build $f --configuration ${{ env.BUILDCONFIGURATION }} ; done